OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_561.rst

 - `Slow monitoring of the live migrating VMs on destination host <https://github.com/OpenNebula/one/issues/2388>`__.
 - `onehost sync should ignore vCenter hosts <https://github.com/OpenNebula/one/issues/2398>`__.
 - `Unable to query VMs with non ASCII character <https://github.com/OpenNebula/one/issues/2355>`__.
-- `Errors with restricted attributes when instantiate a VM <https://github.com/OpenNebula/one/issues/2402>`__.
+- `Error with restricted attributes when instantiating a VM <https://github.com/OpenNebula/one/issues/2402>`__.